timschott/interview-prep/ds/ml-conceptual.md

   * common form of unsupervised learning
   * "identify similar gene strands"
   * "identify similar logos at the grocery store"
-* what is back propagation?
-* what is pooling?
-* what is convolution?
-* what is dropout?
-* what is "fully connected"?
-* what is a (non linear) activation function
-  * a non linear activation function transforms inputs to a non linear space which allows a neural network to patterns from a non linear version of the input
-  * this allows it to make sophisticated decisions across boundary lines that aren't constrained by linearity

 ## Probability